vuejs/v2.vuejs.org/src/v2/guide/components.md

 ![Component Tree](/images/components.png)

-For example, you might have components for a header, sidebar, and content area, each typically containing other components for navigation links, blog posts, etc.
+For example, you might have components for a header, sidebar, and content area.
+Each one typically contains other components for navigation links, blog posts, and so on.

 To use these components in templates, they must be registered so that Vue knows about them.

 There are two types of component registration: **global** and **local**.
 So far, we've only registered components globally, using `Vue.component`:

 ```js
 Vue.component('my-component-name', {